sushmarakesh17/employee-performance-analytics/README.md

 # Employee Performance Analytics

-## Project Overview
+## 📌 Project Overview

-This project analyzes employee productivity and operational performance using Power BI.
-The dashboard helps managers monitor KPIs, identify high-performing employees, track SLA compliance, and improve overall team efficiency.
+This project presents an interactive Power BI dashboard designed to analyze employee performance and productivity.
+It enables managers to monitor KPIs, evaluate individual and team performance, and make data-driven decisions to improve operational efficiency.

 ---

-## Business Problem
+## 🎯 Business Problem

-Organizations often struggle to monitor employee productivity across multiple performance indicators.
-This dashboard provides a centralized view of employee performance to support data-driven decision-making.
+Organizations need a centralized way to monitor employee productivity, SLA compliance, and task completion.
+This dashboard provides actionable insights into workforce performance and highlights areas for improvement.

 ---

-## Tools Used
+## 🛠️ Tools & Technologies

 - Power BI
 - Microsoft Excel